-New York State Education Department mandates that all student must be in attendance through the last day of the school year in which they turn 16, or receive a high school diploma.
-Parents/Guardians bear the responsibility to make sure any student of compulsory school age are enrolled, attending school and receiving full-time instruction.
+The New York State Education Department mandates that all students must be in attendance through the last day of the school year in which they turn 16, or receive a high school diploma.
+Parents/Guardians bear the responsibility to make sure any students of compulsory school age are enrolled, attending school and receiving full-time instruction.